Exterminator for Fleas: Do You Need One?

 Flea Prevention Tips

-Every year, fleas start hopping as the warmer weather moves into the Garden State.
+Every year, fleas start hopping around as the warmer weather moves into the Garden State.
 However, it’s not uncommon for people to have flea issues year-round.
-Here are some tips to ensure that you keep your home flea free.
+Aside from calling in your favorite New Jersey exterminator for fleas, here are some tips that can help your home stay flea-free.

 1. Treat Your Yard in Early Spring